cyberdynamo/covid-vaccine-availability/readme.md

 ## Feedback

-You can provide feedback or report any Bugs using this [Google Form](#https://forms.gle/QzmbXoBSx19ZLqWS7)
+You can provide feedback or report any Bugs using this [Google Form].

 ## Development